 However, as I explain in my recent blog Why Looking After Your Health Improves Your Productivity, neglecting your health and personal energy mismanagement are one of the ‘Four Thieves’ that can hold you up and rob you of your productivity.
 Trust me – I have been there.
 My scrimping on sleep (albeit unknowingly) and not eating properly left me with burnout!
 That is another reason why it is so important to learn to say ‘no’.
 Your health depends on it!

-According to article Top 10 Ways To Say No And Save Time published on the Forbes Business website, never saying no can also lead to exhaustion, stress and burnout.
+According to the article, Top 10 Ways To Say No And Save Time, published on the Forbes Business website, never saying no can also lead to exhaustion, stress and burnout.
 As I discuss in my blog Burnout – What it is, What the Warning Signs Are and How to Prevent it, the main work factors causing work-related stress, depression or anxiety were workload pressures, including tight deadlines and too much responsibility.

 Remarkably, according to the Health and Safety’s Executive’s Work-related stress, anxiety or depression statistics in Great Britain, 2019, 8 million working days lost in the UK due to work-related stress, depression or anxiety in 2018 -19.